 - and more..

-Come meet Sue, the world’s largest T-Rex, at this famous museum of science and anthropology.
+Come meet SUE, the world’s largest T-Rex, at this famous museum of science and anthropology.
 At this larger-than-life exhibit and many others, you and your family will travel back in time and all around the world.
+NEW for 2018 — SUE is being transferred to her own “throne room” to give her a dedicated space, and to make room for a brand new critter, even bigger than a T-Rex!

 In addition to these educational and astounding displays, the younger kids will enjoy “interpretative stations” that host hands-on activities like writing in ancient Egyptian hieroglyphs.